The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Dense random packings with DT protocol

 \section{Dense random packings with DT protocol}

 To test the consistency of the fractal properties of dense random packings, they are generated using the DT protocol for different size ratios $R/a$ and boundary conditions.
 Figures \ref{fig:DT_CP_300}, \ref{fig:DT_CP_1500}, and \ref{fig:DT_CP_2500} show the structure factor (\ref{Sqdef}) and mass-radius relation (\ref{Mrdef}) for the total number of disks $N=125000$ and the ratios $292$, $1575$, and $2500$, respectively.
-Each value of $S(q)$ and $M(r)$ is obtained numerically by averaging over 20 generated trails.
+Each value of $S(q)$ and $M(r)$ is obtained numerically by averaging over 20 generated trials.
 The smoothing function is a log-normal distribution with the relative variance $\sigma_\mathrm{r}=0.2$.
-The fractal ranges $2\pi/R\ll q\ll 2\pi/a$ and $a\ll r\ll R$ for $S(q)$ and $M(r)$, respectively, increase with increasing the size ratio.
+The fractal ranges $2\pi/R\ll q\ll 2\pi/a$ and $a\ll r\ll R$ for $S(q)$ and $M(r)$, respectively, {widen as the size ratio increases.}

 Our analysis reveals (see Table \ref{tab:exponents}) that the fractal properties exhibit a high degree of consistency even for moderate values of the size ratio.
-The exponents of the mass-radius relation $D_{\mathrm{f}}$, the structure factor $\alpha$, and size distribution $D$ coincide very closely in accordance with the model of dense random packing developed in the previous papers \cite{cherny23} and \cite{cherny24}.
-The exception is the exponents for $R/a=1575$ and zero boundary conditions (see Fig.~\ref{fig:DT_CP_1500}).
-They slightly deviate form each other and $D=1.5$.
+The exponents of the mass-radius relation $D_{\mathrm{f}}$, the structure factor $\alpha$, and size distribution $D$ coincide very closely in accordance with the model of dense random packing developed in the previous papers \cite{cherny23} and \cite{cherny24}. {We found empirically (see Table \ref{tab:exponents}) that the coincidence of the exponents in the DT packing occurs when the packing fraction exceeds a critical value of $\sim 0.95$.} An exception is the exponents for $R/a=1575$ and zero boundary conditions (see Fig.~\ref{fig:DT_CP_1500}).
+They slightly deviate from each other and $D=1.5$.
 We explain this behaviour by the influence of zero boundary conditions: the boundaries of the square ``attract'' disks of small radii and thus make the configuration slightly inhomogeneous.
 To reduce the influence of the boundary effects, a part of the disks in contact with the borders of the square is removed (see Fig.~\ref{figA1}), and the structure factor and mass-radius relation are calculated for the remaining part of the system, see Fig.~ \ref{fig:DT_CP_1500}.
 All three exponents for the "boundary-trimmed" set of disks become very close again.